lucasfreitasvillela/pmv-si-2024-1-pe1-t1-shelfy/docs/context.md

 Provide organization tools when reading.

-reach a broad and varied target audience.
+Reach a broad and varied target audience.

-propose diversification of books.
+Propose diversification of books.

 ## Justificativa